 The Foundation’s funding priorities are:

 Support for local initiatives that are designed to give communities more exposure to artistic programming, or that promote expanded awareness, understanding and appreciation of the diverse culture and heritage of Appalachia.

 Examples: Museums and cultural centers; art, music and literature programs; academic and community programs exposing audiences to the history and culture of indigenous people

 Community & Economic Development

-Examples: community festivals and other local “traditions”; programs that promote awareness, acceptance, and inclusion of diverse populations; food banks; volunteer fire departments; volunteerism and community service
+Examples: community sustainability programs; festivals and other local traditions; food banks; volunteer fire departments; volunteerism and community service

 Examples: Community gardens; wildlife and watershed conservation; environmental education; preservation and restoration of green spaces